ZKC19940412/mluvspec/simulation-files/spectra_calculations/README.md

 /path/to/orca molecule.inp > molecule.out
 ```

-where /path/to/orca is the directory for your orca program, and molecule.inp refers to one of the orca input files for the ten aromatic molecules.
+where /path/to/orca is the directory for your orca program, and molecule.inp refers to ORCA input files for the ten aromatic molecules.